Public Witness

 Public Witness in the ELCA

-In their social statement on Church in Society, the ELCA sets forth the precedent that, “Faithful participation in society is integral and vital to the mission of the Evangelical Lutheran Church in America.”
+In their social statement on Church in Society, the ELCA sets forth the precedent that “Faithful participation in society is integral and vital to the mission of the Evangelical Lutheran Church in America.”
 The ELCA is made up of many committees working boldly and providing public witness in some of the most challenging aspects of community, including advocacy, corporate social responsibility, racial justice, science and ethics, peacemaking, justice for women, social issues, and community organizing.
-Learn more about the ELCA as a publicly engaged church at www.elca.org.
+Learn more about the ELCA as a publicly engaged church.

 Public Witness in Our Synod

-The Bishop’s Committee for Public Witness consists of work groups with a mission to provide witness to the synod's Statement of Purpose.
-The work groups receive support of synod staff as they take on issues specific to their mission.
-Currently, these work groups include: ENGAGE, Advocates for Racial Equity (ARE), Cherish All Children Ministry Team, and Care of Creation.
+The Bishop’s Committee for Public Witness consists of work groups with a mission to provide witness to the synod’s Statement of Purpose.
+The work groups receive support of synod staff as they address issues specific to their mission.
+Currently, these work groups include: Advocates for Racial Equity (ARE), Cherish All Children Ministry Team, Care of Creation, and ENGAGE.
 If you are interested in forming a public witness work group, contact Bishop Lull at patricia.lull@spas-elca.org or 651-224-4313.

 Advocates for Racial Equity (ARE)

-The Saint Paul Area Synod's anti-racism work is led by the Advocates for Racial Equity (ARE) work group.
-Their mission is to embolden our public witness by empowering God’s beloved to confront privilege and racism in and through the Saint Paul Area Synod.
-Their primary areas of activity are Education, Advocacy, and Direct Actions designed to build relationships and seek public accountability.
+The Saint Paul Area Synod’s anti-racism work is led by the Advocates for Racial Equity (ARE) work group.
+Its mission is to embolden our public witness by empowering God’s beloved to confront privilege and racism in and through the synod.
+Primary areas of activity are education, advocacy, and direct actions designed to build relationships and seek public accountability.
 Click here to learn more about the group, their activities, or review recommended resources.

 Care of Creation